 In recent years, Chinese vessels entering the territorial sea and the contiguous zone are increasingly armed.
 The first reported instance of an armed CCG ship entering the area occurred in December 2015, when the Haijing 31239, a former navy vessel armed with four 37-millimeter autocannons, was sighted on the 22nd within the contiguous zone.
 Four days later, it entered the territorial waters around the islands.

 From August 5 to August 9, 2016, between 200 and 300 fishing vessels and 16 CCG vessels, at least seven of which were armed, were reported to be in the area around the Senkaku/Diaoyu Islands.
-The large numbers of Chinese fishing vessels entering the waters was not unusual for peak fishing season, but their accompaniment by CCG ships was unprecedented.
-In response, Japan has lodged over 30 protests with the Chinese government.
-At present, the situation has not returned to the status quo ante.
-Although China routinely sends vessels into the area, the current number of CCG vessels around the islands remains elevated.
+The large numbers of Chinese fishing vessels that entered the waters was not unusual for peak fishing season, but their accompaniment by CCG ships was unprecedented.
+In response, Japan lodged over 30 protests with the Chinese government.

 Interested in learning more about who is claiming what in Asia?
 The Asia Maritime Transparency Initiative at CSIS has developed an interactive map that explores the web of overlapping maritime claims in the region.